Robert336/CP386-Final-Assignment/README.md

-# CP386-Final-Assignment
+<h1 align="center">Bankers Algorithm - CP386</h1>

+## Description
+Creating the Bankers Algorithm.
+Banker's algo is used as a resource allocation which incorperates deadlock avoidance through testing if the program is in a "safe" state before allocating the resources to customers.

-The final assignment of the CP386 (Operating Systems) course
+The final assignment of the CP386 (Operating Systems) course.

 ## Motivation
 the honest answer: needs to be completed for marks :)